i30817/libretrofuzz/README.rst

 There are several options to fit unusual labels and increase fuzziness, but you can just run them to get a adequate default that is neither too strict or lax.

-If you still want more thumbnails, using ``libretro-fuzz --min 80 --delay 5 --delay 5`` works (smaller ``--min`` increases fuzz), with some delays introduced to check if you want to keep the game selected for the thumbnails.
-If you prefer only exact matches, use `--min 100`.
+If you still want more thumbnails, using ``libretro-fuzz --min 80 --delay 15 --delay-after 15`` works (smaller ``--min`` increases fuzz), with some delays introduced to check if you want to keep the game selected for the thumbnails.
+If you prefer only exact matches, use ``--min 100``.

 If you use ``libretro-fuzz``, it will download for a single playlist by asking for the playlist and system if they're not provided.
 If you use ``libretro-fuzzall``, it will download for all playlists with standard libretro names, and will skip custom playlists.